mitchmania/mitchmania.github.io/_posts/2016-04-01-cakephp-cache-engine-is-not-properly-configured.md

 author: Mitchell Artin
 tags: open-source php frameworks error tutorial
 category: blog
+excerpt: I was working on a CakePHP site (v.
+3.2.3 with PHP 7.0.5) and got the following unhelpful error
 ---
 I was working on a CakePHP site (v.
 3.2.3 with PHP 7.0.5) and got the following unhelpful error:
 ```